 - When alumni perceive that giving money is the only acceptable means of supporting their alma mater.

 - When performance evaluations of executive administrators are measured heavily by fundraising metrics.

 - When alumni gift solicitations become the institution’s de facto alumni engagement program.

-For alumni relations professionals, if you see any of the above issues occurring at your institution, it’s time to sound the alarm and stick up for your profession.
+Alumni and development must be equal partners.
+After all, they're working toward the same goal.
+But for alumni relations professionals, if you see any of the above issues occurring at your institution, it’s time to sound the alarm and stick up for your profession.
 Executives who are focused primarily on fundraising (at the expense of alumni engagement) need to hear about the critical need for quality alumni relations programming, and how it can impact alumni engagement and giving.